whatthevet/howtochicken/docs/_coverpage.md

 # How to Chicken
 ## A backyard chicken toolkit prototype
 # :chicken: :chicken: :chicken:
-- *This site is currently under active development by students as a school project*
+- *This site is currently under active development*
 - **Information is in draft form and has not been reviewed for accuracy**
 - **No warranty is provided.
 Use at your own risk!**